 The LCCC Board of Directors has been working on the Plaza design since 2017, in cooperation with the Portland landscape architecture firm Shapiro Didway and Newport-based Civil West Engineering Services.
 The board has used a community based process to gather feedback and design comments from stakeholders, members, major partners and the general public.

 This project was unfortunately delayed by the economic pressures of COVID-19, but the Cultural Center was not forced to use any Plaza funds for operations in 2020.
-With the end of the pandemic in sight, the LCCC Board is moving the Plaza forward in two steps: Phase 1 (the pedestrian improvements on the west side) in Spring of 2022, with Phase 2 (parking lot improvements on the east side) in 2023.
-The total estimated budget is now set at $2.5 million.
+The project is now scheduled for construction in 2022, with an estimated budget of $2.5 million.

 The Invest in Inspiration capital campaign met its original goal, $250,000 in individual contributions in June 2020.
 The committee is still offering commemorative bricks, along with legacy benches, conifers and other opportunities.
 You can give online at http://lincolncity-culturalcenter.org/plaza, using Visa, MasterCard or PayPal.
 You may also mail a check to the following address: Cultural Plaza c/o The LCCC, PO Box 752, Lincoln City, OR 97367.
 Or, call 541-994-9994 and donate over the phone through a staff member.
 All donations will be tax deductible.